toddwschneider/nyc-taxi-data/README.md

 # New York City Taxi and For-Hire Vehicle Data

-Code originally in support of this post: ["Analyzing 1.1 Billion NYC Taxi and Uber Trips, with a Vengeance"](https://toddwschneider.com/posts/analyzing-1-1-billion-nyc-taxi-and-uber-trips-with-a-vengeance/)
+Code originally in support of this post: [Analyzing 1.1 Billion NYC Taxi and Uber Trips, with a Vengeance](https://toddwschneider.com/posts/analyzing-1-1-billion-nyc-taxi-and-uber-trips-with-a-vengeance/)

 This repo provides scripts to download, process, and analyze data for billions of taxi and for-hire vehicle (Uber, Lyft, etc.) trips originating in New York City since 2009.
 Most of the [raw data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) comes from the NYC Taxi & Limousine Commission.